The Upper Valley region of Vermont and New Hampshire is a mecca for bicycling along three scenic rivers: the Connecticut, White and Ottauquechee.

 Distance: 20 or 27 miles | Terrain: Intermediate | Hotel: On The River Inn

 Ride out of Woodstock through Prosper Valley to Barnard.
-Cycle past the Billings Farm and Museum and over the Appalachian Trail ( the iconic hiking trail that leads from George to Maine).
+Cycle past the Billings Farm and Museum and over the Appalachian Trail ( the iconic hiking trail that leads from Georgia to Maine).
 Then climb through scenic farms and descend to Silver Lake.
 Ride the ridge out North Road, with views of the Green Mountains.
 Drop into the White River Valley and back to Barnard.
 Have lunch at the Barnard General store and head back on the long descent to Woodstock.

 DAY 6 - Departure Day

 Distance: 12 or 20 miles | Terrain: Intermediate